Plc-RoboConnect/RoboConnect/docs/robo_connect_mkdocs/docs/Dobot/dobot_command_list.md

-The TCP/IP control is based off of strings, these are held in an enum.
-When the developer wants to use one of these commands they revernce the enumeration.
+The TCP/IP control is based on strings, these are held in an enum.
+When the developer wants to use one of these commands they reference the enumeration.

+*The command list below is not currently accurate - the RoboConnect.Dobot library is the source of truth.*

 ## Control Commands